 If the first rule returns more matching products than allowed by the configurable maximum limit, but less than the real limit, the matching products from the other existing rules are used (in order of priority) until the real limit is reached.

 By priority, the matching products returned from Rule 1 can be used first to fill all 26 available slots.
 Because Rule 1 returned only two matching products, there is still room for 24 more.
 Rule 2 has the next highest priority, and returns six more matching products.
 There are now 18 available slots to be filled.
 Rule 3 has the next level of priority, with enough matching products to fill the remaining 18 slots.
-When all available slots are filled, and depending on the rotation mode that is set, the list might be shuffled and then reduced to the configurable maximum limit.
+When all available slots are filled, and depending on the rotation mode that is set, products might be shuffled or ordered by ID inside each priority and then reduced to the configurable maximum limit.
 In this case, the remaining six products appear in the store.